QIWI-API/qiwipay-docs/qiwipay_en.html.md

 Use [production URLs](#urls) for testing purposes.

-By default, for each new RSD `merchant_site` is created in QiwiPay system in test environment only.
+By default, for each new RSP a `merchant_site` record is created in QIWI PAY service in test environment only.
 You can ask your support manager to transfer any of your  `merchant_site` to test environment, or add new `merchant_site` in test environment.

 * To make tests for payment operations, you may use any card number corresponded to Luhn algorithm.
 * In test environment, you may use only ruble (643 code) for the currency.